Data management plans

 Will you share your data?

-Many research funders encourage data sharing beyond the original project where this is appropriate.
+Many research funders encourage data sharing beyond the original project where appropriate.
 You should address data sharing both during and after your research in your data management plan.

 It is important that your consent wording, any participant information, and any agreements with project partners are consistent with how you plan to use the data, including sharing with others.